tkawachi/exhash/README.md

 <pattern>%date %message exHash=%exHash{algorithm=SHA-1}%n</pattern>
 ```

-Line numbers in a stacktrace are not hashed by default.
-By eliminating
-line numbers, the hash is tolerant of small code changes like adding a
-comment line.
-Line numbers can be included by passing `includeLineNumber=true`.
+Line numbers can be included to generate a hash by passing `includeLineNumber=true`.
 For example,

 ```